jundalisay/superb/content/en/research/keynes/general-theory/chapter-02.md

 However, this situation is due to an agreement amongst workers not to work for less.
 If all workers agree to lower nominal wages* <!-- money-wages -->, then more employment would come.
 In this case, such unemployment is apparently involuntary.
 But it should be included under the ‘voluntary’ unemployment due to the effects of collective bargaining, etc.

-> *Superphysics Note= Here, Keynes corrupts the Classical Theory by replacing real wages with nominal wages
+> *Superphysics Note: Here, Keynes corrupts the Classical Theory by replacing real wages with nominal wages

 <!-- This calls for two observations, the first of which relates to the actual attitude of workers towards real wages and money-wages respectively and is not theoretically fundamental, but the second of which is fundamental. -->